 an environmental role – contributing to protecting and enhancing our natural, built and historic environment; and, as part of this, helping to improve biodiversity, use natural resources prudently, minimise waste and pollution, and mitigate and adapt to climate change including moving to a low carbon economy.

 4.6 In some limited circumstances, where a Neighbourhood Plan is likely to have significant environmental impacts, it may require a strategic environmental assessment.
 Draft Neighbourhood Plan proposals are therefore assessed to determine whether the plan is likely to have significant environmental impacts.
-Babergh District Council are undertaking this process as part of their duty to support the preparation of Neighbourhood Plans.
-The outcomes of this assessment will determine whether further work has to be undertaken.
-However, at this stage it is considered unlikely that a full Strategic Environmental Assessment of the Neighbourhood Plan will be required.
+Babergh District Council have undertaken this process as part of their duty to support the preparation of Neighbourhood Plans and have determined that a full Strategic Environmental Assessment of the Neighbourhood Plan will not be required.

 5. Vision and Objectives